 And so he doesn’t mind taking me up Upper Washbowl’s Wiessner Route even though he has already done it three times this year.
 Early on a fall morning, I pick him up at his home in Saranac Lake.
 On the forty-five-minute drive to the trailhead, we chat about his love of climbing.

-Wiech, who is thirty, has been climbing more than a climbing gym near Buffalo and was hooked He soon got to know older climbers, who began taking him to real rock, first to the Niagara Escarpment in Ontario, later to the Adirondacks and to New River Gorge in West Virginia.
+Wiech, who is thirty, has been climbing more than half his life.
+When he was fourteen, he went to a climbing gym near Buffalo and was hooked instantly.
+He soon got to know older climbers, who began taking him to real rock, first to the Niagara Escarpment in Ontario, later to the Adirondacks and to New River Gorge in West Virginia.